| Home | Back to Goldfish |

 TOSAKIN

-This fish has an undivided double tail, with the tail splayed sideways and
+This fish has an incompletely divided double tail, with the tail splayed sideways and

 forwards.
 It was developed in Japan from the ryukin, and is uncommon outside